FOREX-Yen resumes slide, Aussie also feeling the heat

 Another standout currency was the Australian dollar, which slid nearly 1 percent to $0.8965, reversing a move towards 91 U.S. cents early in the week.

-There has been little conviction to push the Aussie higher despite a 14-plus percent drop in 2013 as the country's central bank maintain an easing bias and is encouraging a lower currency to spur the economy.
+There has been little conviction to push the Aussie higher despite a 14-plus percent drop in 2013 as the country's central bank has maintained an easing bias and encouraged a weaker currency to spur the economy.

-Traders said any strength in the Aussie was due more to investors covering short positions rather than turning bullish on the currency.
+Traders said any strength in the Aussie was due more to investors covering short positions rather than bullishness.

+The Canadian dollar also hit four-year lows against the U.S. currency, extending its losses after dismal Canadian employment report on Friday fueled expectations the Bank of Canada will maintain its recent dovish stance.

+The Canadian dollar dropped as much as about a quarter of a percent in Asia to C$1.0975 per U.S. dollar, its weakest level since September 2009.

 The focus in Asia on Wednesday is likely to be on equities amid an absence of major market moving data.
 Among emerging market currencies, Indian inflation data will be in focus .